 The Trustees have engaged Cazenove Capital Management to manage its investments on a discretionary basis.
 The Trustees elected Cazenove in 2012 after a thorough evaluation of possible managers.
 The Trustees are aiming at minimising risk of its investments by spreading exposure over a wide variety of investments classes.
-We invest our long term available capital into different funds, managed both by Cazenove and third party managers.
+We invest our available capital long term into different funds, managed both by Cazenove and third party managers.
 The Swedish Church doesn't leverage its investments into funds, nor does it seek investment funds which are highly leveraged.
 One of the criteria by which all funds are evaluated is the ethical aspect.
 The trustees have an ethical investment policy which precludes material investments in businesses producing or selling arms or weapons, gambling, pornography, tobacco, narcotics or engaged in predatory lending.
-In 2017 we started investing directly in Swedish equities to gain dividends in SEK to help pay for our Christmas market purchases in Sweden.
-Cazenove announced a fee increase from 1 January 2018.
+Cazenove announced a fee increase from 1 January 2018 and total investment fees and charges amounted to £39,784, 1.30% on invested capital